Polish–Soviet War: Conclusion of military campaigns

-Heading east into Volhynia, the Polish 3rd Army under Władysław Sikorski crossed the Bug River and on 13 September took Kovel.
-The Polish 6th Army under Józef Haller, together with the Ukrainian People's Army, launched their offensive from eastern Galicia.
+Heading east into Volhynia, the Polish 3rd Army under Sikorski crossed the Bug River and on 13 September took Kovel.
+The Polish 6th Army under Haller, together with the Ukrainian People's Army, launched their offensive from eastern Galicia.
 By the end of September, the front reached the Pinsk–Sarny–Khmelnytskyi–Yampil line.
 In October, Juliusz Rómmel's cavalry corps arrived at Korosten, Ukraine.

 The immediate Soviet threat having been repelled, the Council of National Defense voted to continue the Polish offensive.
 By 15 September, forces were assembled for the "Niemen operation".
 At that time, the Polish armies had an advantage over the Soviet Western Front in manpower (209,000 to 145,000 soldiers) and armaments.